cloudfoundry/routing-release/docs/04-routing-0.277.0-tcp-router-port-conflict.md

 * a runtime check for creating and updating router groups
 * a deploytime check for exising router groups

-These fixes are available in routing release XYZ+ (will update when released).
+These fixes are available in routing release v0.277.0+.
 If you cannot update at this time, you can fix your routing groups manually.
 See [here](#how-to-manually-fix) for instructions.

 ### New Bosh Properties